 - 1. If there is a warning, seek shelter immediately under a heavy table.
 Care must be taken to protect oneself from flying glass and debris. - 2.
-Announce over the telephone paging system that there has been an explosion and the location.

-- 3. The Director or person in charge will call 911 and report the explosion.
+Announce over the PA system that there has been an explosion and the location. - 3.
+The Director or person in charge will call 911 and report the explosion.
 The fire department should determine the source of the explosion and verify whether the building is structurally sound. - 4.
 At the same time, staff should get flashlights and evacuate themselves and customers to the outside of the building. - 5.
 Staff should attend to seriously injured persons until medical help arrives without endangering their own lives. - 6.
 If the explosion has ruptured water or gas pipes, the Building Manager or person in charge should turn them off where pipes enter the building (see diagram in the Appendix) - 7.
-Once outside, staff should gather in the Middle/Intermediate School parking lot across from the library.
+Once outside, staff should gather in the parking lot.
 Each department should take a head count and report any missing staff members. - 8.
 Do not re-enter the building unless it has been declared safe.
 No one should interfere with the activities of emergency personnel. - 9.
 If the explosion results in damage to library materials, follow procedures under the Recovery and Assessment section of this manual.